NBISweden/AGAT/docs/tools/agat_sp_keep_longest_isoform.md

-# agat\_sp\_keep\_longest\_isoform.pl
+# agat_sp_keep_longest_isoform.pl

 ## DESCRIPTION

 The script aims to filter isoforms when present.
 For a locus:
-\- when all isoforms have CDS we keep the one with the longest CDS.
+- when all isoforms have CDS we keep the one with the longest CDS.
-\- when some isoforms have CDS some others not, we keep the one with the longest CDS.
+- when some isoforms have CDS some others not, we keep the one with the longest CDS.
-\- when none of the isoforms have CDS, we keep the one with the longest concatenated exons.
+- when none of the isoforms have CDS, we keep the one with the longest concatenated exons.

 ## SYNOPSIS